mariofnavarro/COFLASY/README.md

 The code makes use of the ini file decoder [inifile-cpp](https://github.com/Rookfighter/inifile-cpp).

-For any comment, please contact us at: Stefan.Sandner@lanl.gov, Mario.FernandezNavarro@glasgow.ac.uk
+For any comment, please contact us at: Stefan.Sandner@lanl.gov, mario.fernandeznavarro@physik.uzh.ch